MarcDiethelm/xtc/README.md

 Please refer to the official docs at (Terrifically.org)[http://terrifically.org/] to learn more about the Terrific pattern.
 Just ignore the part about "Composer". :)

+You can enable annotations around modules in the html output, in config.js.
+The annotation displays the module name, the template file name and the file system path to the module.

 ### Terrific Module Creation